erwbgy/puppet-iptables/README.md

 ## Parameters

 * *logfailures*: whether or not to log failed connections that are not explicitly dropped.
-Default: true
+Possible values: 'yes' or 'no'.
+Default: 'yes'

 * *allow_icmp*: whether or not to allow all ICMP traffic.
-Default: true
+Possible values: 'yes' or 'no'.
+Default: 'yes'

 * *allow_localhost*: whether or not to allow all localhost (127.0.0.0/8) traffic.
-Default: true
+Possible values: 'yes' or 'no'.
+Default: 'yes'

 * *ports* hash:

     * *<port number>* hash: the port number to add a rule for (eg. 22)
         * 'tcp': Possible values are 'allow' or 'drop'.
         * 'udp': Possible values are 'allow' or 'drop'.

-* *use_hiera*: set this to false when not using hiera which is useful if calling iptables as a parameterised class.
-Default: true

 ## Implementation